feathersjs/docs/api/authentication/server.md

 The [@feathersjs/authentication](https://github.com/feathersjs/authentication) module assists in using JWT for authentication.
 It has three primary purposes:

 1. Setup an `/authentication` endpoint to create JSON Web Tokens (JWT).
 JWT are used as access tokens.
 You can learn more about JWT at [jwt.io](https://jwt.io)
-2. Provide a consistent authentication API for all of the Feathers transports
+2. Provide a consistent authentication API for all Feathers transports
 3. Provide a framework for authentication plugins that use [Passport](http://passportjs.org/) strategies to protect endpoints.

 > __Note:__ If you are using a 0.x version of `feathers-authentication` please refer to [the migration guide](https://github.com/feathersjs/authentication/blob/4344c6f037f2660e4636c1c05ea22a0000649312/docs/migrating.md).
 The hooks that were once bundled with this module are now located at [feathers-authentication-hooks](https://github.com/feathersjs-ecosystem/feathers-authentication-hooks).